 The Pink Salt Lakes

-Located in the Murray-Sunset National Park, the pink colour seen at the Pink Lake is caused by the mix of red algae and the solid salt bed of the lakes.
+The pink hue is from the mix of red algae and the solid salt bed of the lakes.
 Depending on the weather or what time of day it is, the lake’s colour can change from salmon pink to bright white.
 Don’t forget to bring some sunblock and insect repellent as the area can get very hot and insects are quite active.

 To ensure that your trip to any of these fantastic nature spots is hassle-free, don’t forget to look for a vehicle that is suitable for you and your party.
 Rent a car or an SUV, so you can comfortably get around with ease and flexibility.